Posts

 Image

 December is a great time to declutter.
-Not only can you make room for the tree and for gifts, but you can help the whole family feel less overwhelmed by holiday bustle and stress.
+Not only can you make room for the tree, but you can help the whole family feel less overwhelmed by holiday bustle and stress.
 A Pre-Christmas Clear Out benefits everyone in so many ways: You're free to enjoy the fun of the season.
 You're prepared for guests.
 You're aware of how much you already have, causing gratitude and contentment.
 You're aware of what your family needs, so you can suggest suitable gift ideas to those who ask.
 You begin the new year feeling more in control of your home, already started on the road to less clutter and more freedom.
 You're extra busy, so this clear out is not an intense purge.
 It's a quick, refreshing chance to set the stage for all that the holiday will bring.
 None of these projects should bog you down or take more than an hour or so; in fact, several can be done in about fifteen minutes.
 Feeling ready?
 Let's begin.
 Start with your children's spaces.
+Much of holiday gi

 Less Stuff, More Satisfaction